Houbenz/Housalil-Android-App/README.txt

+To create webService in Eclipse:

-(.2m directory) in maven directory
+1-(.2m directory) in maven directory.

-copy it and past it in C:\Utilisateur\"username"\
+2-copy it and past it in C:\Utilisateur\"username"\
+3-go to eclipse create maven project.
+4- choose local remote then choose heroku app.
+5- finish.
+6- put classes of control "RSData" in package where myResource.java exists.
+7- create other packages bean and control and put in their classes.
+8- alter control classes for database connection : "remove password "